windchaser-surf/Minishell/README.md

 # Overview

-The Minishell project is a personal project where I created a simple shell similar to bash using the C programming language.
+The Minishell project is a group project where we created a simple shell similar to bash using the C programming language.
 This project helped me understand how shells work, including command execution, process management, and file handling in a Unix-like environment.

 ## Objectives